YaKang-2020/EVIM/README.md

 thickness as described in
 "An extended vector inclination method for inferring detailed slip surfaces beneath landslides from SAR and optical satellite remote sensing image"

+Before starting, the CVX package should be installed.

 Acknowledgments:
 We express our gratitude to Adam M. Booth for selflessly making the LSD_tools package (a mass conservation method program) publicly available.